This is a really long winded version of what that means. There's also instructions on where to read if you want the

-We rented out our home and my partner started a six month leave of absence from his work at BC Ambulance Service.
+We rented our home and my partner started a six month leave of absence from his work at BC Ambulance Service.
 We set off to cycle tour in Europe for almost three months and just over 1,500KM through England, France and Belgium.
-We followed that with two months and 11,000KM road tripping and hiking in the Southwest US.
-With some house-sitting, guest room cashing, and a summer of sailing, we moved back into our home in the late summer of 2018.
+We followed that with two months and 11,000KM on road trip, hiking in the Southwest US.
+After some house-sitting, guest room crashing, and a summer of sailing, we moved back into our home in the late summer of 2018.
 Somewhere along the way I stopped eating most animal products — except fish — and found myself pretty damn strong and almost 35lbs. lighter for my efforts.